MilicaBulajic/fengshui-modern/src/pages/shop.en.md

 ---
 id: '08'
 title: "SHOP"
-description: "We are happy to present you new ebook"
+description: "We are happy to present you new e-book:"
 templateKey: shop
 lang: en
 image: /img/about.jpg